kannikakabilar/Kannika-Notas/React/README.md

 root.render(<Timer />);
 ```

-> - <a style="color:#000000">Example 2: Douubler - Create a useEffect that will set the 'calculation' value as twice the count value everytime the value of 'count' changes</a>
+> - <a style="color:#000000">Example 2: Doubler - Create a useEffect that will set the 'calculation' value as twice the count value everytime the value of 'count' changes</a>

 ```jsx
 import { useState, useEffect } from "react";